Charles Bluhdorn: Early life

-Bluhdorn was born in Vienna, Austria, to an Austrian Jewish mother Rosa Fuchs and father Paul Blühdorn.
+He was born in Vienna, Austria, to an Austrian Jewish mother Rosa Fuchs and father Paul Blühdorn.
 Per Who's Who in Ridgefield (CT), he was considered such a "hellion" that his father sent the 11-year-old to an English boarding school for disciplining.
 At 16, he moved to New York, studying at City College of New York and Columbia University.
+In 1946, Bluhdorn went to work at the Cotton Exchange, earning $15 a week.
+Other accounts say that he emigrated to the United States in 1942 and served in the U.S. Army Air Forces.